You’re Not Broken: Finding Power in Your Own Design

 The Ostrich’s Design

-The ostrich is often used as a symbol of foolishness—too heavy to fly, too careless with its young, and not clever enough to survive without divine intervention.
+The ostrich is often used as a symbol of foolishness — too heavy to fly, too careless with its young, and not clever enough to survive without divine intervention.

 Yet, that same ostrich can outrun a horse, defend itself with powerful kicks, and survive in extreme conditions where few others can.

-The design isn’t broken, it’s different.
+The design isn’t broken; it’s different.

 We live in a culture that measures worth through comparison.
 We want the intellect of the eagle, the grace of the swan, the reach of the stork.

-We rarely stop to ask what would happen if the ostrich tried to fly instead of run.
+But we rarely stop to ask what would happen if the ostrich tried to fly instead of run.
 It would die of exhaustion.

 Self-awareness is the antidote to that exhaustion.
 Knowing your own design—and living from it—is one of the highest forms of wisdom.